 1. Departments are responsible for ensuring that the WHMIS requirements, including training, are implemented.

 2. Permit Holders are additionally responsible for site-specific training.
-A discussion of site-specific training as it relates to biological agents can be found in Section 8.2 of the U of M Biosafety Guide.
+Discussion and template for site-specific training as it relates to biological agents can be found in the 2018 U of M Biosafety Manual and accompanying appendices.

 3. The Laboratory Safety Checklist for New Lab Personnel is a tool that Permit holders can use to document site-specific training for their lab personnel.